Back to Blog

 Follow Up

 If no response in 24 hours, ask which option they are leaning toward.
-Opens conversation without asking "did you decide?"
+This opens conversation without asking "did you decide?" which creates pressure.

 Common Mistakes to Avoid

-Making Good too attractive If Good is a great deal, customers will pick it.
-Good should be bare minimum, not a discount.
+Making Good too attractive.
+If Good is a great deal, customers pick it.
+Good should be bare minimum — the option that makes people want more.

-Options too similar Clear differentiation matters.
-If Better and Best look the same, customers pick Better every time.
-Best needs obvious premium features.
+Options too similar.
+Clear differentiation matters.
+If Better and Best look the same, customers always pick Better.
+Best needs obvious premium features that justify the price gap.

-Too many options Three is ideal.
-Four works sometimes.
+Too many options.
+Three is ideal.
+Four works sometimes for complex systems.
 Five or more causes decision paralysis.
 Keep it simple.

-Not explaining value Price difference without value difference is meaningless.
-Tell them why Better costs more.
-What do they get?
+Not explaining value.
+Price difference without value difference is meaningless.
+Tell them WHY Better costs more.
+What comfort or protection do they get?

 Tracking Results